python/devguide/gitbootcamp.rst

 2. To stage the files to be included in your commit::

-      $ git add /path/to/file1 path/to/file2 path/to/file3
+      $ git add path/to/file1 path/to/file2 path/to/file3

 3. To commit the files that have been staged (done in step 2)::

-      $ git commit -m "This is the commit message.
-Prefix it with bpo-XXXX."
+      $ git commit -m "bpo-XXXX: This is the commit message."

 Reverting Changes